JAEdARAZ/my-aws-notes/content/SQS - Lambda error handling.md

   maxBatchingWindow: Duration.seconds(5),// careful with SQS visibilityTimeout }));
 ```
 For this to succeed, the ids of the failed records need to be returned in the lambda response.
-This can be self-managed or delegated to [[#^507c6f|Lambda Powertools Batch]].
+This can be self-managed or delegated to [Lambda Powertools Batch](https://docs.powertools.aws.dev/lambda/typescript/latest/utilities/batch/).
 For a batch of five messages where two failed, the response should be something like this:
 ```json
 {
   "batchItemFailures": [